diegoalcocer/robo-advisor/README.md

 Robo advisor works by interacting with the user and providing portfolio recommendations

-* In the following video, robo-advisor doesn't have use am AWS Lambda function, and this was the result:
+* In the following video, robo-advisor doesn't use AWS Lambda function, and this was the result:

     ![](img/firstRoboAdvisor.gif)